oscar-coin/skype-mirroring/README.md

 # skypebot [![NPM version][npm-image]][npm-url] [![Build Status][travis-image]][travis-url] [![Dependency Status][daviddm-image]][daviddm-url]
-> A simple skype bot that mirrors all messages to an email adress.
+> A simple skype bot that mirrors all messages to a mongodb.

 ## Install